 There are ways to make your tweets more private – where you’re able to send a tweet to only your followers – but if one of your followers retweets it, it becomes public, so it’s always best to be wary about what you’re posting.

-Here you are able to change your privacy settings, simply by checking or unchecking certain features.
-Click the yellow buttons () in the screenshot below to see what each setting does.
+- Here you are able to change your privacy settings, simply by checking or unchecking certain features.
+We’ll explain each of them in order below.

-Just like how you found your friends who use Twitter by entering their email addresses, others cand find you in the same manner if you click this check box to mark it.
+Discoverability – Just like how you found your friends who use Twitter by entering their email addresses, others can find you in the same manner if you click this check box to mark it.

 You can change your privacy settings at any time to suit your needs.